Skip to main contentSkip to docs navigation

 Colors for symbolic elements such as icons, list bullets, and disclosure arrows.
 Used for the color and fill properties.

-Indicator Colors
+Cue Colors

 Colors for activity indicators and selection marks.
 Used for the fill and accent-color properties.

-Scene Colors
+Dim Colors

 Semi-transparent surface colors named by function.
 Used for the background-color property.
 Suitable for overlays and layered UI surfaces.